njas17/VictressFin/README.md

 URI | HTTP Method | Description
 --- | ----------- | -----------
-/api/users/:email | GET | Get user by email
-/api/events | GET | Get all events
-/api/events:id | GET | Get an event by id
-/api/events | POST | Add an event
-/api/events:id | DELETE | Delete an event by id
-/api/events:id | PUT | Update an event by id
-/api/organizations | GET | Get all organizations
-/api/organizations:id | GET | Get an organization by id
+/api/events | GET/ POST | Get all events/ Add an event /api/events/organizer:id | GET | Get all events by an organizer /api/events:id | GET/ PUT/ DELETE | Get an event by id/ Update an event by id/ Delete an event by id /api/organizations | GET | Get all organizations /api/organizations:id | GET | Get an organization by id /api/volunteers/:id | GET/ PUT/ DELETE | Get all volunteers by event/ Update volunteer's application/ Delete volunteer application
-/api/volunteers/:id | GET | Get all volunteers by event
-/api/volunteers/:id/application-status/:status | GET | Get all volunteers by event id and application status /api/volunteers | POST | Add an application to volunteers for an event /api/volunteers/:id | PUT | Update application
+/api/volunteers/organizers:id | GET | Get all volunteers under an organizer /api/volunteers/:id/application-status/:status | GET | Get all volunteers by event id and application status /api/volunteers | POST | Add an application to volunteers for an event

 ## User Flow Diagram